 Why this course?

-This MSc/LLM in International Relations, Law & Security introduces and familiarises students with contemporary issues relating to the course topics, examining them through legal and political viewpoints.
+This MSc in International Relations, Law & Security introduces contemporary issues relating to the course topics, examining them through legal and political viewpoints.
 It reflects contemporary policies by taking a broad view of ‘security’, rather than simply focusing on traditional areas of concern.

 Contemporary Security Challenges & Responses